AdaCore/training_material/courses/fundamentals_of_ada/examples/100_packages/executable_parts.rst

       Global_Data : array (1 ..
 10) of Integer;
    end Force_Body;

-   -- without elaborate_body, this is illegal
+   -- without Elaborate_Body, this is illegal
    with Ada.Text_IO; use Ada.Text_IO;
    package body Force_Body is
    begin